sparkssss/AequeVox/README.md

 ## Datasets Used

-Audio data (and the transformed audio files) used in the evaluvation of the paper is linked below.
+Audio data (and the transformed audio files) used in the evaluation of the paper is linked below.
 The link also contains a copy of this Repo in addition to the dataset.

 Link: [DOI](https://zenodo.org/record/5819312)